 - 1. You can save your application before submitting it and can therefore return to it to make amendments.
-However, you must ensure that you submit the completed application before the application deadline of 31 October 2020.
-Before the application deadline you can amend your preferences by logging back into your online application.
-If you click edit your child's details or make any changes after you have submitted your application you must re-submit your application and you must do so every time you click edit your child's details or make any further changes.
-Only your last submitted preferences, prior to the deadline, will be considered in the allocation. - 2.
+However, you must ensure that you submit the completed application on or before the application deadline of 31 October 2023.
+Once submitted, before the application deadline, you can amend the preferences by logging back into the Parent Portal, unsubmitting your application and updating it.
+You must resubmit your application every time you unsubmit it.
+Only your last submitted preferences, prior to the deadline, will be considered in the allocation.
+Any changes made after the deadline date will not be received by West Sussex County Council. - 2.
 An acknowledgement of your application is automatically sent by the system so you know your application has been received.
 You may need to amend your security settings in order to receive the automatic acknowledgement or it may be placed in the 'junk' or 'bulk' folder.
-We strongly recommend that you keep a copy of the automated acknowledgement email, which will give you a unique application reference number, as it is your only proof that you applied and we cannot investigate issues without this. - 3.
-Free internet access will be available at all West Sussex libraries and Children and Family Centres for parents who do not otherwise have access to a computer. - 4.
-All applicants who apply on or before 27 November 2020, and supply an email address, receive an email on 1 March 2021 confirming the result of their application.
+We strongly recommend that you keep a copy of the automated acknowledgement email, as it is your only proof that you applied and we cannot investigate issues without this. - 3.
+Free internet access will be available at all West Sussex libraries for parents who do not otherwise have access to the internet. - 4.
+All applicants who apply on or before 27 November 2023, and supply an email address, receive an email on 1 March 2024 confirming the result of their application.

-We would advise parents that applying online very close to the application deadline (31 October 2020) could be difficult due to high user volume.
+We would advise parents that applying online very close to the application deadline (31 October 2023) could be difficult due to high user volume.
 Please apply ahead of the application deadline, after visiting schools and considering the admission arrangements.
-The online system will close at 23:59 on 31 October 2020.
-Please note that the online system is not monitored after the deadline of 31 October 2020 and, therefore, any changes to your details after the deadline must be notified to the Pupil Admissions Team by email or post.
+On time applications close at 23:59 on 31 October 2023.
+If you need to apply after this date please apply using the Parent Portal, details of which can be found on the admissions pages of the WSCC website.

 If you have no option but to apply on a paper form, please telephone 03330 142 903 to request one.
 Please note that it is your responsibility to ensure that the completed form is returned to your local West Sussex primary school by the application deadline.
-Please note that schools will be closed for half term between 26-30 October 2020.
+Please note that schools will be closed for half term between 23-27 October 2023.
 Parents are not encouraged to return their paper forms directly to the Pupil Admissions Team unless they use Recorded Delivery post.
 Claims regarding missing forms will not be investigated unless you can provide evidence that it was received by the Pupil Admissions Team.
 West Sussex County Council is not responsible for forms lost or delayed in the post.
 We recommend that you keep a copy of the form and evidence of posting.

-As mentioned previously, please note that the governors of church voluntary aided schools and some academies ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
+Please note that the Governors or Academy Trust of some own admission authority schools ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
 This extra information enables these schools to rank applications correctly against their admissions criteria.
 The school must still consider your application if you choose not to complete the SIF, however failing to do so may affect the priority the school give your application under their admission criteria.
-Please see page 45 for more details.
+SIFs can be found in Appendix 2 of this booklet and can be obtained from the school concerned.